 If you’re looking into renting, which is advisable when first moving, monthly rent can vary wildly from location to location and will depend on other factors like amenities, size, renovation, neighbourhood, etc. Shop around online to see what would be best for you.

-If you’ve got your DBS home loan or you’re determined to eventually get a mortgage, it would be helpful to redo your budget to understand what you can afford the month to month.
+If you’ve got your loan or you’re determined to get a mortgage eventually, it would be helpful to redo your budget to understand what you can afford month to month.
 A helpful tip would be to get a VPN, change your search options to your target country, and start researching prices of everything you would have to buy month to month: gas bills, television packages, travel, etc. Compare your “wants” and your “needs” but keep in mind that it is common in smaller countries to try to take advantage of foreigners, which would be another reason to make sure your language is up to par.

-Also, make a habit of looking up the terminology for bigger things, like a job or a home.
+Also, look up the terminology for bigger things, like a job or a home.
 If you’ve had to apply for a new job lately, you’ll know how tricky job descriptions can be, sweet-talking you into a position that sounds like running a department that turns out to be only answering customer calls.
-It’ll be easier to confuse you in another language with their own meaning behind terms.
+It’ll be easier to confuse you in another language with its own meaning behind terms.
 You can avoid a pricey mistake if you know what you’re talking about, so perhaps have Google Translate downloaded into your phone when looking up homes and visas.